-- 9. CILEx Regulation has defined the technical knowledge requirements for Employment in the Employment Specialist Pathway which can be viewed here. - 10.
+- 9. CILEx Regulation has defined the technical knowledge requirements for Employment in the Employment Specialist Pathway (to access, click here) - 10.
 CILEx Regulation accredits academic qualifications which meet our technical knowledge requirements to become a Chartered Legal Executive (Employment). - 11.
 The qualification that meet these requirements is: - CILEX Professional Qualification (CPQ) please click here; - 12.
 If you hold this qualification, you will be able to demonstrate your technical knowledge by providing CILEx Regulation with a certified copy of your qualification certificate (or equivalent evidence). - 13.
 If you do not hold this qualification but hold an alternative qualification, you may still meet the requirements.
-Please refer to the Recognition of Prior Legal Qualifications

-Policy for more information.
+Please refer to the Recognition of Prior Legal Qualifications Policy (to access, click here) for more information.